CheesyChocolate/ScholarDB/doc/scholarDB.md

 ---

-## Create a query using RIGHT JOIN.
+## Create a query using RIGHT JOIN. -- Behnam Lal Moghaddam

 ```sql
 -- Query: Retrieve all enrollments and their corresponding users (if any)